Daniel is a criminal barrister with a formidable reputation, whether he's defending or prosecuting serious offences.

 BACKGROUND AND EXPERTISE

-Daniel is a Grade 3 level prosecutor on the CPS Advocates Panel.
+Daniel is a Level 4 prosecutor on the CPS General Crime and Serious Crime Panels.
 He is regularly instructed by the Special Casework Unit, and prosecutes multi-handed cases concerning financial crime, wide-ranging and complex drugs conspiracies, serious violence and sexual offences.

 Daniel often appears in cases concerning allegations of serious and complex fraud, money laundering and other financial crimes.
 The evidence in these cases is often voluminous, but he is able to focus on issues and present evidence and arguments clearly and concisely.